Figarden, California

-Figarden (formerly, Bullard and Fig Garden) is an unincorporated community in Fresno County, California.
+Figarden (formerly, Bullard and Fig Garden) was an unincorporated community in Fresno County, California.
 It is located 6 mi northwest of downtown Fresno, at an elevation of 315 feet (96 m).

 A post office operated at Figarden from 1925 to 1944, moving in 1939, and from 1947 to 1951.

+In the early twentieth century, Figarden was a center of fig cultivation and a number of fig varieties were originated there.
+Figarden had a general store, garage, fruit packing plants, and boarding house for travelers on the Santa Fe Railroad.
+By 1973, the town was being consumed by development with the growth of nearby Fresno.
+Today, Figarden is essentially a residential district of northwest Fresno.